juju/docs/src/en/developer-debugging.md

 juju debug-hooks mysql/0 db-relation-joined db-relation-broken
 ```

-Additionally, if your hook is already in an error state, you can tell Juju to
+Additionally, if your hook is already in an error state, you can enter in an
-retry the hook after running `juju debug-hooks`:
+interactive hook context using the `juju debug-hooks` command.
+Juju version 2.0
+and greater will automatically retry the hooks in error state.
+Earlier versions
+of Juju can be manually retried by issuing the command
+`juju resolved --retry unit-name\#` for the affected unit, and go
+back to the debug-hooks session to interact with the Juju environment.

 ```bash
 juju resolved mysql/0 --retry
 ```

-**Note:** It is possible and often desirable to run debug-hooks on more than
+!!!
+Note: It is possible and often desirable to run debug-hooks on more than
 one unit at a time.
 You should open a new terminal window for each.

 ## Running a debug session